 The Federal target is for prices on everything, on average, to go up ~2% per year.

-Now is the best time in recent history to look for a new job or take on a side hustle.
+Now is the best time in recent history to look for a new job or take on a side hustle, so far even despite layoffs.
 If you choose a job, pick one with a raise or promotion path.
-If you get a second job, make sure the path to payoff is aligned with your goals.
+If you get a second job, make it an effective way to earn money now and aligned with your goals.

-Beef is not going to get cheap overnight, so if you are a budgeter, now is a great time to revise.
+Beef is not going to get cheap overnight, so if you are a budgeter, it’s a good idea to revise.
 Pay close attention to different categories: energy prices, grocery prices, and the price of housing.

-If you’re not a budgeter, focus on your spending and align it to your values.
-Inflation is likely to continue to rise, so the best thing you can do is start paying attention now and develop the muscle and practice that will carry you well when things turn around.
+If you’re not a budgeter, high-five me neither.
+Just try to focus on your spending and align it to your values.
+Going to the grocery store is going to hurt for a while.
+Inflation is likely to continue to rise, so the best thing you can do is start paying attention now and develop the frugal muscle.
+It will serve you well when things turn around.

 When the Fed raises rates, it does so for everyone – banks, companies and consumers.
 That means a new credit card, car loan, mortgage, or personal loan is going to be higher than in recent years.

 You especially want to avoid variable interest rate debt.
 If the Fed responds to higher prices by dramatically increasing rates, variable rates will go up as well.
 HELOCs, credit cards and other debt that changes rate quickly will be hardest to predict.